School of Design

 Program Coordinator, Museum Studies

-Emily Stokes-Rees, assistant professor of museum studies, is a material anthropologist whose research centers on evolving ideas around cultural citizenship and representation in postcolonial Asia.
+Emily Stokes-Rees, associate professor of museum studies, is a material anthropologist whose research centers on evolving ideas around cultural citizenship and representation in postcolonial Asia.
 After receiving a doctorate from Oxford University in 2007, she spent two years as a postdoctoral fellow at Brown University, where she spent much of her time hidden away in the collections of the Haffenreffer Museum of Anthropology.
 From 2012-2014, she was based at Harvard as an academic dean at Cabot House (go codlings!) and lecturer in the anthropology department.

 Some of the courses Stokes-Rees has recently taught are Anthropology in/of the Museum, The Material as Culture: Objects, Meaning and the Self, and a first-year seminar on visual representation.
 This coming year, she is teaching an introduction to museums, cultural heritage preservation, museum development, and a course on interpretation in history museums.